-It may be necessary or desirable to amend the provisions of a trust from time to time in order to meet changes in circumstances.
-There are a number of possible methods for doing this:
+It may be necessary or desirable to amend the provisions of a trust from time to time to meet changes in circumstances.
+There are several possible methods for doing this:

 - exercising a power of amendment contained in the trust deed, subject to its precise terms; - obtaining the consent of all the beneficiaries, provided they are not minors or suffering from incapacity; - exercising a statutory power to amend the trust; or - obtaining a Court order or other authorisation from the Court to modify the terms of the trust.